Softpanorama

 FileManager servlet

-This Java(tm) servlet implements FileManager.
+FileManager servlet is a Java(tm) servlet that implements FileManager.
 You can use this servlet for example for remote site management: upload/download files, copy/move files, edit files etc. The main advantage is the usage HTTP protocol only for access to your host.
 So this approach is free from any firewall's restrictions.

 How to use it: